top of page

 John Webber - writer and actor - white male in his 50s with light brown hair and wearing a black t-shirt

-After graduating from the Royal Welsh College of Music and Drama, John worked with theatre outreach companies and young people's theatre around the UK.
-He devised and developed numerous shows before taking them to non-theatre venues in local communities.
+After graduating from the Royal Welsh College of Music and Drama, I worked with theatre outreach companies and young people's theatre around the UK.
+I devised and developed numerous shows before taking them to non-theatre venues in local communities.

-His first main house show was Romeo and Juliet at Sheffield Crucible directed by Michael Rudman and he has gone on to work at a number of other regional theatres as well as the Royal National Theatre under the direction of Jeremy Herrin, Thea Sharrock and Howard Davies.
+My first main house show was Romeo and Juliet at Sheffield Crucible directed by Michael Rudman and I have gone on to work at a number of other regional theatres as well as the Royal National Theatre under the direction of Jeremy Herrin, Thea Sharrock and Howard Davies.

 TV credits include: A Touch of Frost, Hollyoaks, Coronation Street, EastEnders, Doctor Foster, Bombshell, The Bill and Birds of a Feather.